How To Livestream The Onitsuka Tiger Spring/Summer 2024 Show At Milan Fashion Week

 Where can you watch Onitsuka Tiger’s Spring/Summer 2024 show?

-The Onitsuka Tiger SS24 show will kick off at 1 PM GMT +2 on Wednesday, September 20, which translates to 9 PM (HKT) in Hong Kong on the same day.
+The Onitsuka Tiger SS24 show will kick off at 1 PM GMT +2 on Wednesday, September 20, which translates to 6:30 PM (IST) in India on the same day.

 Fashion enthusiasts can tune in to the presentation through various platforms, including the brand’s official website, Instagram account or YouTube channel.
 The show will also be streamed on the official Milan Fashion Week website and Instagram stories.